RebelCodeBase/testaid/README.rst

 shouldn't implement a hackaround. ;-)

-Here is how you could run an ansible playbook programmatically from within a test or a fixture_.
+Here is how you could run an ansible playbook programmatically from within a test or fixture_:

 .. code-block:: python